JonFD4/Sheldons-army/README.md

 Especially, those who are a fan of Sheldon Cooper, the originator of this game.
 The game is a modification of the original rock, paper, scissors. it includes lizard and spock, a character from the start trek franchise. therefore, the game aims to draw people interested in big bang theory, Sheldon Cooper and other characters, and Star Trek.

 ### Deployment.

-The deployed website can be found at (https://jonfd4.github.io/projectportfolio2.1/)
+The website was deployed in github.
+The live version can be found at (https://jonfd4.github.io/projectportfolio2.1/)

 ### Rules of games.